George McCrae (politician): 1923–1924

 Following Liberal re-union between the supporters of Asquith and Lloyd George, for the 1923 general election McCrae switched his attention to the Stirling and Falkirk Burghs.
 Standing as a Liberal, McCrae defeated the sitting Labour MP, Hugh Murnin by the narrow margin of 156 votes (which was less than 1% of the total poll).
 In 1924 he was unable to hold to his gain and Murnin won back the seat with a majority of 1,924 votes.

 Death

 In later life he lived at 61 Grange Loan, in the southern Edinburgh suburbs.
 The house was demolished to build flats in the 1990s.

 McCrae died on 27 December 1928, aged 68 years.
 He is buried in Grange Cemetery in southern Edinburgh.
 The grave lies on the eastern path close to the main entrance.

 Family

 In 1890 he married Eliza Cameron Russell (d.
 1913).

 His eldest son, Captain George McCrae, joined the Royal Scots but not in his father's battalion.
 He died at Gallipoli on 28 June 1915.

-His daughter Fiona McCrae MBE (1905–1948) was a Senior Commander.
+His daughter Fiona McCrae MBE (1905–1948) was a Senior Commander of the Auxiliary Territorial Service.

-His son Major William Russell McCrae won the Military Cross.
+Another son Major William Russell McCrae won the Military Cross.